-This page aims to explain the process of replacing a player character from the Isometric Pathfinding Template C++ template project with another animated model.
+This tutorial aims to explain the process of replacing a player character from the Isometric Pathfinding Template C++ template project with another animated model.

 Please be advised that GameSDK is NOT used for this tutorial.
 It is based on the templates that are provided with the Engine, so create a new project using the Isometric Pathfinding template.